-Hypertension is a medical condition characterized by prolonged high blood pressure levels.
-These high blood pressure levels mean that the force exerted by the blood against the blood vessel walls is high, thus making the heart work harder to pump blood throughout the body.
-Ongoing stress, diet, kidney disease and weight are all factors that contribute to prehypertension and hypertension.
+High blood pressure levels mean the force exerted by the blood against the blood vessel walls is increased, thus making the heart work harder to pump blood throughout the body.
+Ongoing stress, diet, kidney disease, and weight are all factors that contribute to prehypertension and hypertension.

-While the National Institute of Health has reported that, “THC inhalation evokes a greater and longer-lasting decrease of arterial blood pressure in hypertensive as compared to normotensive individuals,” meaning smoking weed may decrease blood pressure over a long period of time.
+The National Institute of Health reports that “THC inhalation evokes a greater and longer-lasting decrease of arterial blood pressure in hypertensive as compared to normotensive individuals,” meaning smoking weed may decrease blood pressure over a long period of time.

 Furthermore, greater heart attack risk was only linked by determining which activities were performed within the year leading up to their heart attack.
 Out of 3,880 men and women, only 124 subjects had smoked within that year, and the risks were also compounded by other contributing factors such as poor diet and being overweight.

-Apart from the Harvard study, most studies show that though unmanaged hypertension can result in cardiovascular issues such as heart failure, heart attacks and strokes, cannabis does not seem to increase such risks.
+Besides the Harvard study, most reports show that although unmanaged hypertension can result in cardiovascular issues such as heart failure, heart attacks, and strokes, cannabis does not seem to increase such risks.

-The Forensic Science, Medicine and Pathology Journal published a report in 2006 stating,

-Despite the drug’s extreme popularity, reports of cannabis-related stroke and myocardial infarction are so rare as to still be reportable.
+The Forensic Science, Medicine and Pathology Journal published a report in 2006 stating that despite the drug’s extreme popularity, reports of cannabis-related stroke and myocardial infarction are rare and still to be reported.

-In fact, repeat use of cannabis spanning days to weeks and even developing a tolerance has been linked to lowered blood pressure for many patients.
-NIH backed up their findings when they concluded that pharmacological manipulation of the endocannabinoid system might offer unknown therapeutic approaches in hypertension and ischemic heart disease.
+In fact, repeated cannabis use has been linked to lowered blood pressure for many patients.
+In 2008, NIH backed up their findings when they concluded that pharmacological manipulation of the endocannabinoid system might offer unknown therapeutic approaches in hypertension and ischemic heart disease.